Home Educating a Sensory Child

 It’s only on the eve of a test on the confusing subject that your child might go to you or a teacher for help.
 By then, it takes a lot of hours of cramming to teach the child what they need to know to be ready for the test.

-By homeschooling your child, you can ensure they learn at a pace that’s comfortable for them.
+By homeschooling, you can ensure they learn at a pace that’s comfortable for them.
 If they don’t understand something, you can take extra time to make sure they do without the need for them to be embarrassed.

 Individualised Attention

-In an average classroom, 20 or 30 other students are all competing for the teacher’s attention.
+In an average classroom, 20 or 30 other students are all needing the teacher’s attention.
 Even if a child has a question about something they don’t understand, a teacher can only spend a few minutes on the question before they have to move on with their lesson.

 At home, perhaps your child is the only one being homeschooled.
 They may have another sibling or few, but even the most fruitful of families can’t fill a classroom.
 This makes it far easier for you to grant your sensory child the individualised attention they may need, either regularly or when they don’t understand what they’re learning.